Cybersecurity Services in Kitchener for Local Businesses

 Assessment

-We start with a security assessment that evaluates your current threat exposure, tests perimeter defences, and identifies gaps in endpoint protection, email security, and access controls.
-This is free and takes 2–5 business days.
+We start with a fixed-fee security assessment that evaluates your current threat exposure, tests perimeter defences, and identifies gaps in endpoint protection, email security, and access controls.

 Onboarding

-If we’re a fit, we execute a hardening phase that deploys endpoint detection, configures email filtering, enables multi-factor authentication, and establishes your security baseline aligned to CIS Controls v8.1.
+If we’re a fit, we execute a hardening phase that deploys endpoint detection, configures email filtering and DMARC, enables multi-factor authentication and conditional access, and establishes your security baseline aligned to CIS Controls v8.1.

 Ongoing Support

-From there it’s continuous protection with 24/7 MDR, quarterly penetration testing, security awareness training, and compliance reporting aligned to PIPEDA and industry-specific frameworks.
+From there it’s continuous protection with 24/7 MDR, vulnerability management, security awareness training, and compliance reporting aligned to PIPEDA, PHIPA, and the industry-specific framework your business answers to.

 This process works because it’s been refined across 500+ Canadian businesses since 2012.
 We know what breaks, what gets missed, and what actually moves the needle for Kitchener businesses.